Rob Zastryzny: Miami Marlins

 On March 26, 2021, Zastryzny signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 On May 4, prior to the 2021 ALPB season, Zastryzny's contract was purchased by the Miami Marlins.
 Zastryzny was assigned to the Triple-A Jacksonville Jumbo Shrimp.
-He elected free agency on November 7, 2021.
+In 24 games for Jacksonville, he registered a 3.68 ERA with 41 strikeouts and 2 saves in 29 1/3 innings pitched.
+He elected free agency following the season on November 7.

 New York Mets

 On November 29, 2021, Zastryzny signed a minor league deal with the New York Mets.
 On August 20, 2022, Zastryzny's contract was selected from Triple-A and was promoted to the major league roster.
-On August 21, Zastryzyny was optioned to AAA Syracuse.
+On August 21, Zastryzyny was optioned to the Triple–A Syracuse Mets.
 On August 22, Zastryzyny was designated for assignment.

 Los Angeles Angels

 On August 25, 2022, Zastryzny was claimed off waivers by the Los Angeles Angels.
-On November 18, Zastryzny was non tendered and became a free agent.
+On November 15, Zastryzny was designated for assignment by the Angels after they protected multiple prospects from the Rule 5 draft.
+On November 18, Zastryzny was non–tendered and became a free agent.

 Pittsburgh Pirates

 On December 22, 2022, Zastryzny signed a minor league deal with the Pittsburgh Pirates.
+He had his contract selected on March 30, 2023.
+In 18 appearances for Pittsburgh, he posted a 5.29 ERA with 13 strikeouts in 17.0 innings.
+After a brief stint on the injured list with left forearm inflammation, he was activated and promptly designated for assignment on July 7.
+Zastryzny cleared waivers and was sent outright to the Triple–A Indianapolis Indians on July 10.
+On August 24, Zastryzny was selected back to the major league roster.
+He was designated for assignment again on September 4.
+On September 8, he cleared waivers and elected free agency in lieu of an outright assignment.

+Milwaukee Brewers

+On December 12, 2023, Zastryzny signed a minor league contract with the Milwaukee Brewers.
+In 28 games for the Triple–A Nashville Sounds, he compiled a 3.18 ERA with 38 strikeouts and 2 saves across 28 1/3 innings pitched.
+On June 29, 2024, the Brewers selected Zastryzny's contract, adding him to their major league roster.
+In 9 games for Milwaukee, he compiled a 1.17 ERA with 5 strikeouts over 7 2/3 innings pitched.
+Zastryzny was placed on the injured list with left elbow tendinitis on July 26, and transferred to the 60–day injured list on September 12.